BrandenDaniel/all-things-beer/README.md

 * Venue's data is by Foursquare's APIs

 ## How to run the application
-Download the repository directly to your computer or clone to your machine by running:
+Download the repository directly to your local machine or clone by running:

 ```
 git clone